 Be authentic, transparent and honest.

 Your content should always be prepared with your audience in mind.
-Make it easy for your audience to have a good experience with what you are sharing.
+Make it easy for your audience to have a good experience.

 Try to reply to both pressing and constructive feedback and questions.
 You should also make a point to respond to disgruntled feedback when appropriate.
 Apologizing, offering up a solution, or even just offering up the opportunity to discuss the concern can go a long way.
 However, speech that is obscene, threatening, abusive or illegal in any manner, however, is unacceptable and must be immediately removed.

-As administrator, it is your responsibility to identify the offending posts and report the user to the social media platform administrators, of if the situation is serious enough, campus police.
-You may choose to take a screen capture of the offending materials for future reference.
+As administrator, it is your responsibility to identify the offending posts and report the user to the social media platform administrators.
+If the situation is serious enough, alert campus police.
+You can choose to take a screen capture of the offending materials for future reference.